The Raleigh School of Nurse Anesthesia is one of six CRNA schools in North Carolina.

 Class Size

-They usually interview about 75-100 candidates and admit 36 students for entry every Fall in August.
+They usually interview about 75-100 can admit 35 students for entry every Fall in August.

 Number of Applicants